The $20 Billion Problem

 - Risk assessment and mitigation strategies

-Hour 4: Roadmap & Go/No-Go Decision
+Roadmap and Go/No-Go Decision

 - Prioritized implementation approach